Python3pkg/Products.PloneGlossary/Products/PloneGlossary/README.txt

       Allowed portal types: Select the portal types for which defined words are highlighted.

+       Use glossaries globally for all content?: When checked, all glossaries will be used to highlight terms globally for all of the site's content.
+       By unchecking this option, only the first glossary found while traversing upwards from the content is used.

       General glossaries: Select glossaries used to check related terms of content.